dagraham/etm-dgraham/README.md

 ## [Options](#etm)

-Note: The term "list" in the following means a comma and space separated list of elements, e.g., `@+ 2p Thu, 9p Mon, 11a Wed`.
+Note: The term "list" in the following means a comma and space separated list of elements, e.g.,

+    @+ 2p Thu, 9p Mon, 11a Wed
+Options with an asterick can be used more than once, e.g.,

+    @n Joe Doaks <jdoaks@whatever.com @n John Smith <jsmith@wherever.org> or

+    @a 1h, 30m: t, v @a 1d: e

 ### [@ keys](#etm)